Cormac Izuchukwu

 Cormac Izuchukwu (born 28 January 2000) is an Irish rugby union player who plays lock for Ulster in the United Rugby Championship.

 He was born in London to an Irish mother and Nigerian father.
-He moved to Offaly when he was 7 where he and his brother and sister were raised by their mother.
+He moved to County Offaly when he was 7 where he and his brother and sister were raised by their mother.
 He started playing rugby with Tullamore RFC in Offaly, before going to Roscrea College, where he played for the first XV in the Leinster Schools Cup quarter-finals.
 He was offered an opportunity to try out for Connacht at under-19 level, but twisted his ankle and was unable to attend.
-He signed up for a coaching course in Kelso, Scotland, which included training with Newcastle Falcons.
-The resulting highlights video came to the attention of Anthony Eddy at the IRFU, who signed him up for Ireland Sevens.
-He represented Ireland at two sevens competitions in 2019.
+He signed up to play for Kelso RFC, Scotland as an 18 year old, which included training with Newcastle Falcons.